edortmann/lightning_hydra/GNN/README.md

 ![./vis/gnn_regression_vis.png](./vis/gnn_regression_vis.png)

 Here, the regression line indicates that the result seems to align with the proposition.
-But again, it is noteworthy that most of the point are roughly in the same range, so the correltation is not fully clear.
+But again, it is noteworthy that most of the point are roughly in the same range, so the correlation is not fully clear.